The interior designer's 1898 rustic home in Texas is alive with charm.

 Welcome to The Makers.
 Each week, we celebrate innovators, artisans, and crafters of all types by taking you on a private tour of their creative spaces.
 For this instalment, we tour interior designer Claire Zinnecker’s 1898 Victorian Farmhouse in Austin, Texas.

-A dilapidated house in the middle of Texas isn’t everyone’s idea of a dream home, but when interior designer Claire Zinnecker first laid eyes on this 1898 Victorian Farmhouse in Austin, she “knew it had to be mine.”
+A dilapidated house in the middle of Texas isn’t everyone’s idea of a dream home, but when interior designer Claire Zinnecker spotted this 1898 Victorian Farmhouse on Facebook Marketplace, she “knew it had to be mine.”

-“When I walked into this house at its old location, it was in a state of disrepair,” said Claire.
+“When I walked into this house at its old location, it was in a state of disrepair,” Claire told Bed Threads Journal.
 “But I saw glimpses of the high ceilings behind the dirty sheetrock and bits of the original floor under layers of linoleum.”
-These romantic remnants of the original home inspired Claire to make it her own.
-With determination and a clear vision, she was able to use the bones of the home to create the cosy European-style farmhouse we see today.

 Recreate Claire's look with the Lavender Bedding Set, and Hazelnut Sheet Set.